 Dangerously long pants or exaggerated loose fitting clothes will not be permitted.
 Pants that are excessively large at the waist or hang down far enough to expose undergarments or skin are not permitted.
-Short shorts, "hip hugger" shorts, and short skirts are inappropriate and not permitted.
+Short shorts, and short skirts are inappropriate and not permitted.